Symposium Overview

-The symposium brings together leading experts from universities, industry, and government to explore the state of the art and define a future roadmap in network science.
-This year's symposium will focus on these graph research topics: responsible AI, adversarial and representation learning on graphs.
-In order to provide an interactive environment and promote strong interaction among the attendees, the event will be limited to a small group of invited attendees.
+The symposium brings together leading experts from universities, industry, and government to explore the state of the art and define a future roadmap in complex systems and network science.
+The themes of this year’s symposium will explore the role of complex networks in artificial intelligence, with emphasis on the foundational technical challenges that arise in distributed systems.
+The event will be limited to a small group of invited attendees, in order to provide an interactive environment and promote strong interaction among the attendees.

 Symposium Highlights

-As part of the two-day technical program, topics of interest include:
+As part of the two-day technical program this year, topics of interest included:

 Symposium Organizers